+My hand wanders aimlessly to my left hip and I finger the trigger of a piece of gear hanging there, the action both familiar and soothing.
+This is my first winter spent climbing in the southeast.
 I begin to ditch layers of clothing to welcome each little ray of sun on my skin.
 It’s a breath of fresh air; I embrace the change.

-The point of life is to find something that you’re deeply passionate about because as frightening as it seems to wander off the beaten path alone, you start to see that everybody has their own pace they prefer to climb at and experience life by.
+I left New York City in a pursuit of a life where serendipity meets deliberation.
+The point of life is to find something that you’re deeply passionate about.
+As frightening as it seems at times, you start to see that everybody has their own pace they prefer to climb at and experience life by.
 You begin to find your own.
 At the end of the day, and at the end of my climb, it doesn’t really matter if I make it to the top or not.
 The point is that I’m willing to start, from the ground up.

 Cover photograph courtesy of Nick Lanphier.